Cohabitation and Pre and Post Nuptial Agreements

 In some situations, where there has not been a cohabitation agreement in place before a separation, disputes can arise.

-The Elaine Parkes teams in Hastings and Brighton can assist, with professional, experienced representation to help all parties come to a fair and agreeable resolution.
+The Elaine Parkes teams in Hastings, Brighton and Tunbridge Wells can assist, with professional, experienced representation to help all parties come to a fair and agreeable resolution.

 Should you have a claim to ownership rights of a property that you have previously cohabited, but are not named a legal owner, we can advise on your eligibility to apply through the Trust of Land and Appointment of Trustees Act 1996 to recoup your financial benefit in a property.